Reem Al Hashimy: Expo 2020 Dubai

 In 2011, Al Hashimy was appointed by Sheikh Mohammed bin Rashid Al Maktoum to the role of Managing Director of the Higher Committee for Hosting the World Expo 2020.

-She subsequently led the successful bid to host the first World Expo to be held in the Middle East, Africa and South Asia (MEASA) region.

-In June 2014, Al Hashimy was appointed Managing Director of the Dubai Expo 2020 Higher Committee, and Director General of the Expo 2020 Dubai Bureau.
+She led the successful bid to host the World expo in Dubai.
+In June 2014, she was appointed Managing Director of the Dubai Expo 2020 Higher Committee, and Director General of the Expo 2020 Dubai Bureau.
 The event, which was delayed by one year due to the COVID-19 pandemic, eventually welcomed 24.1 million visitors over six months between October 2021 and March 2022.

-In July 2022, it was announced that Al Hashimy would continue her work as CEO of Expo City Dubai Authority, responsible for the physical and intangible legacy of Expo 2020 Dubai.
+A conversation between Al Hashimy and composer A. R. Rahman in 2019 led to the creation of the all-women Firdaus Orchestra.
+In July 2022, it was announced that she would continue her work as CEO of Expo City Dubai Authority.

+Personal life

+Reem Al Hashimy comes from a prominent Emirati family with a long history of involvement in public service and government.
+Her father, Dr. Saeed Al Hashimy, was a former UAE Minister of State.